ishaandey/NIH-Intramural-Database/README.md

 Pull annual project reports from any NIH Institute from 1999 - 2019 using Selenium

 ## Usage
-The script will navigate to [the NIH Intramural Database](https://intramural.nih.gov/search/search.taf), shown here
+The script will navigate to the [NIH Intramural Database](https://intramural.nih.gov/), shown here:
 ![search](screenshots/search.png)
 After inputting the required search terms, the results will appear:
 ![results](screenshots/results.png)